profilepress/profilepress-readmes/readme.txt

 == Changelog ==

 = 2.8.6 =
-* Fixed bug that prevent updated from being delivered.
+* Fixed bug that prevented plugin updates from being received.

 = 2.8.5 =
 * Added more filter to wp_email admin email addresses